-Ronald et al. (1986) used instrumental analysis to detect the presence of visual impairment in children with birth asphyxia as these children are poorly identified due to involvement of multiple neurological impairments.
+Ronald et al. (1986) used instrumental analysis to detect the presence of visual impairment in children with birth asphyxia since these children are poorly identified due to involvement of multiple neurological impairments.
 The researchers found that by using cranial computed tomography and visual evoked potential mapping, children with cortical visual impairment were identified.
-The researchers could associate the effects of birth asphyxia to cortical visual impairment.
+The researcher could associate the effects of birth asphyxia to cortical visual impairment.

-Research relating Birth Asphyxia and Attention Deficit Hyperactive Disorder environmental risk factors such as young maternal age and maternal smoking.
+Research relating Birth Asphyxia and Attention Deficit Hyperactive Disorder

-Gustafsson et al. (2010) found that children who were born in Sweden and diagnosed with Attention Deficit Hyperactive Disorder had biological high risk factors such as birth asphyxia (APGAR score of less than 7 at the 5th minute of birth) and preterm (less than 32 weeks of gestation) and
+Gustafsson et al. (2010) found that children who were born in Sweden and diagnosed with Attention Deficit Hyperactive Disorder had biological high risk factors such as birth asphyxia (APGAR score of less than 7 at the 5th minute of birth) and preterm (less than 32 weeks of gestation) and environmental risk factors such as young maternal age and maternal smoking.